KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 With the Smart Chain at their command, a developer is prepared to lift their decentralized application (dApp) to levels never before seen in the blockchain industry.

 ## The Fluidity Framework

+(Need to see Bob's graphics and the video before I can finish the content below.)

 Komodo provides a brand-new way to adopt blockchain technology: the Fluidity framework.